khriad991/Learn-git-/readme.md

 ## learn about git

 readme.md file created for demo

+this it subtitle as like demo